-While Black Friday and Cyber Monday are excellent opportunities for consumers to get hold of some great deals, they are also ideal for cyber criminals to innovate new scams.
-Unsuspecting consumers can be lured in with bargain prices, which can lead to hackers stealing their information.
+While Black Friday and Cyber Monday are excellent opportunities for consumers to get hold of some great deals, they are also ideal for cyber criminals to execute cyber crimes and scams.

-Phishing emails are one of the most pervasive threats targeting consumers over the holidays.
-During the festive season, cyber criminals like to create emails that impersonate popular brands and use this tactic to trick users into clicking on malware attachments or links to phishing websites.
-If the attacks are successful, bad actors can harvest their credentials.
+Phishing emails are among the most pervasive threats targeting consumers over the holidays.
+Especially during the festive season, cyber criminals like to create emails that impersonate popular brands.

-The best way to avoid phishing scams is to never click on links or attachments in emails from unknown senders.
-You can also help protect yourself against phishing emails by familiarizing yourself with the most common phishing emails and practicing identifying them during phishing simulations.
+The best way to avoid spear phishing scams is to never click on links or attachments in emails from unknown senders.

-2. Set up Multi-factor authentication on your online accounts
+2. Set up a multi-factor authentication on your online accounts

-One simple step you can take to protect your online accounts is to set up multi-factor authentication (MFA).
-MFA will mean that you have to use two authentication factors to log in; a password and a code sent to your personal email or mobile device.
+One simple step to protect your online accounts is to set up multi-factor authentication (MFA).
+Having MFA means using two authentication factors to log in: a password and a one-time passcode sent to your email or mobile device.

 While public Wi-Fi is convenient, it’s a haven for bad actors to snoop on other users covertly.
 When using public Wi-Fi, you’re susceptible to man-in-the-middle attacks that enable hackers to intercept your private data.

-Given these threats, it’s important to avoid shopping online and sharing your personal details on Public Wi-Fi, whether that’s in-store, in an Internet cafe, public coworking space, or an airport.
-If you must use public Wi-Fi, then use a VPN to encrypt your data.
+Given these threats, it’s important to avoid shopping online and sharing your personal details on public Wi-Fi.
+If you must use public Wi-Fi, use a VPN to encrypt your data.

 4. Use Strong Passwords